ENDrain/cu-numbers/INTRODUCTION.md

 ## 5. Decoration
 The `҃`&nbsp; "titlo" superscript sign is obligatory to CU numbers.
 "Titlo" is placed above the 2nd-from-last digit if it exists and is not thousand-marked, otherwise above the last digit.

 CU numbers may be decorated with dots.
 A dot may be appended at the end or at both sides of a number.
-Also dot can be used as an additional delimeter in "delim" style.
-In some cases it is necessary to do so to distinguish between some shit.
+Also dots may be used as additional delimeters.
+It is necessary to do so in some cases to avoid ambiguity:

-**Examples:**
 CU|Arabic
 ---|---
 ҂а҃і|11000